 To be able to be near my family during such an awful time made all the difference.
-I can never thank Rachel and her team enough for they did.
+I can never thank Rachel and her team enough for what they did.
 I saw my children happy and spending time with their poorly brother.

 The House just made it feel really special even though we were going through a terrible time.
 The children absolutely loved it at the House and never wanted to go home.
 There was always something for them to do.
 The House always made it a happy place for children.

 The staff are always there for support and there are other families in the same situation so you deal with it together and support each other.
 Being close by definitely positively impacted Klay’s recovery.
 When Klay got better, I could bring him over to the House each day and it really helped me because I needed to learn how to meet Klay’s needs.

 Ronald McDonald House Charities is such an amazing charity.
 They don't get enough credit!
 We wouldn't have had a Christmas if it wasn't for them.
 Tooting House went above and beyond for my children to make Christmas magical even though we were at hospital.
 I will always raise money for this amazing charity - without them, I don't know what we would have done!

 Donate to Help Keep Families Together